Snider/Poindexter/README.md

 - Insert is O(1) amortized; delete by ID is O(1) via swap-delete; order is not preserved.
 - Concurrency: the KDTree type is not safe for concurrent mutation.
 Protect with a mutex or share immutable snapshots for read-mostly workloads.
 - See multi-dimensional examples (ping/hops/geo/score) in docs and `examples/`.
+- Performance guide: see docs/Performance for benchmark guidance and tips: [docs/perf.md](docs/perf.md) • Hosted: https://snider.github.io/Poindexter/perf/

+#### Choosing a metric (quick tips)
+- Euclidean (L2): smooth trade-offs across axes; solid default for blended preferences.
+- Manhattan (L1): emphasizes per-axis absolute differences; good when each unit of ping/hop matters equally.
+- Chebyshev (L∞): dominated by the worst axis; useful for strict thresholds (e.g., reject high hop count regardless of ping).
+- Cosine: angle-based for vector similarity; pair it with normalized/weighted features when direction matters more than magnitude.

+See the multi-dimensional KDTree docs for end-to-end examples and weighting/normalization helpers: [Multi-Dimensional KDTree (DHT)](docs/kdtree-multidimensional.md).

 ## License